 California Coast Photography Workshop

 Central California boasts some of the finest coastline in the world.
-This intersection of rock and water contains an endless array of fascinating rocky points, arches, sea-stacks, and sandy shores.
-From the dramatic beauty of the Santa Cruz coast, to the incredibly glassy reflections of San Gregorio State Beach, it’s heaven on earth for seascape photographers.
-Explore and photograph this world-class coastal environment.
+This intersection of land and sea contains an endless array of fascinating rocky points, arches, sea-stacks, and sandy shores.
+From the dramatic and rugged beauty of the Big Sur coast up through the varied seascapes of Santa Cruz county, it’s the perfect setting for a coastal photography workshop.
+Explore and photograph this world-class coastal environment from someone who lived there for 17 years…me!
 This multi-day California coast photography workshop will help photographers create entrancing photos of the breathtaking central California coast.
-The workshop focuses on understanding your camera’s settings in order to break into new creative realms.
-There is a strong emphasis on producing striking and powerful compositions, as well as telling a story with your photos.
-The workshop will cover shoot planning and how to be in the right place at the right time.
+The workshop focuses on understanding your camera’s settings and how you can use them to effectively create better photos through the use of filters and motion.
+There is a strong emphasis on producing striking and powerful compositions as this section of coast offers unique opportunities for leading lines, repeating patterns, various forms of contrast, and more.

 Small Group Size